Parent Coaching and Training for Children, Teens, and Adult Children with Autism

 Using My Additional Parent Autism Coaching Resources

-Blogs – My blogs are meant to provoke thought and encourage parents to take action instead of waiting.
+Blog – Meant to provoke thought and encourage parents to take action.
 Please feel free to ask questions.
-For Blogs, click here.

-Facebook – Additional info and videos provided as well as a great place to ask questions so other parents can learn from it!
+Facebook – Additional info and videos provided.
+A great place to ask questions so other parents can learn from it!
 To ask questions directly to Andrew, click here.

 December Tip – Anxiety is always seen as a “bad” thing, and most make quite a bit of effort to extinguish it.
 With the Vogl Method, I teach how to make use of it.
 Although everyone needs to turn it off at some point, first find out what your anxiety is trying to tell you.
 Once you have identified the warning your mind is trying to give you, make an action plan, but make sure it’s small and takes very little effort to use this new advice.
 Remember to go slow and take a lot of time!
 For parents of children around 8 to adulthood, anxiety may be a constant discussion and problem.
 I originally made this blog and video (also seen on the homepage) for adults dealing with anxiety on their own, but this could be helpful for parents as well.
 My Facebook page at facebook.com/voglautismmethod is a good place to do so.